imapp-pl/gas-cost-estimator/docs/report_impact.md

 | PRECOMPILED_EC_MUL |    560,673,300 |       169,901 |
 |      PUSH20 |    501,783,876 |   250,891,938 |

-Some blocks with significant block gas usage diff were studied in details.
+Blocks with significant block gas usage diff were studied in details.
+Additionally, some transactions were verified against transaction traces.

 The block 22382018 has 51.93% of gas usage difference.
 It includes four eligible transactions, all of them are propagateRoot() of OpStateBridge contract.